A person without the knowledge of their past history, origin and culture is like a tree without roots. – Marcus Garvey

 Roots and culture play a bigger role than you may realize.

 One of the things which I love most about my community is the cultural presence.
 I believe that every community should celebrate culture because it truly is a vital part of people’s identity.

 A few days ago I went to a cultural festival which I had never been to.
-I was nervous by the fact that I may not be accepted but my friend, as always, dragged me into coming.
-On the car ride over I was not very sure if I would feel welcomed into the new environment.
+I was nervous because I thought I may not be accepted, but my friend, as always, dragged me into coming.
+On the car ride over I was not very sure if I would feel welcomed into the new environment, and basically, I was making it a much bigger deal than what it was.
 What happened when we got there was everything opposite to what I was fearing.
 When I got there I was immediately accepted and welcomed.
 I made new friends in a matter of minutes.
 It was truly wonderful.
 I had a great experience and I got to learn about a whole new culture and make friends in the process.

 This is why culture and heritage are so amazing.
 You get a chance to explore and learn about amazing stories about yourself and other’s past history and origin.
 You also get a chance to make friends along the way.
 A community that acknowledges and respects the culture of its people is a magnificent community.
 Richmond hosts various cultural events and the great thing is that everybody is welcomed.
 Anyone is allowed to attend these festivals and learn more about these cultures.
 It gives many people a chance to broaden their cultural lens.

 Each year an annual Indian festival is held to celebrate Indian culture.
 It’s open to anyone and everyone and it is one of the biggest celebrations of Indian culture that Richmond hosts.
 It consists of food, dances, and a plethora of other activities.
 I go there every year.
 The reason I find myself going back to these events and going to other cultural events are not only because they are fun, but because they give me an opportunity to learn more about my culture and about other cultures.
 Having cultural events like these grow communities and make them stronger.